Rzi98/FIVES-champions/README.md

 #### Pan Search Algorithm: ####

-    Most of our opponents used the basic pan searching strategy, basically like how a fan rotates.
+- Most of our opponents used a non optimised pan searching strategy, basically like how a fan rotates.
 From centre to left, then centre to right.
-This is a very inefficient way of searching as the robot will always search the same area twice.
+To us, this is an inefficient way of searching as the robot will always search the same area twice.
 We designed an algorithm that does a 360 degree search and then continue with forward search.
+This allows our robot to scan for larger area only once.
+Think of it like how YOLO architecture works.

-    If your robot is unable to locate the ball in the first scan, it is unlikely it is able to locate the ball in the second scan.
+- If your robot is unable to locate the ball in the first scan, it is unlikely it is able to locate the ball in the second scan.

 #### QA Testing: ####

-    There are many edge cases in this competition.
+- There are many edge cases in this competition.
 You need to test and debug your failure cases a lot.
 Don't simply test for the cases that work.
-Test for stuff such as when your robot gets cornered, etc...
+Test for scenarios such as when your robot gets cornered, etc...

 ## Acknowledgements ##

+<h3>To Our Professor and Lab Technicians</h3>

+- We would like to express our profound gratitude to our professor <a href="https://dr.ntu.edu.sg/cris/rp/rp01120">Dr Heng Kok Hui, John Gerard</a> and the lab technicians for their unwavering support and guidance throughout the course.
+Their dedication and commitment have been instrumental in our success.

+<h3>To Our Seniors</h3>

-- We would like to credit MiroMyro repository for giving us the inspiration to write our program in a state machine manner.
+- We would also like to credit <a href="https://github.com/SKEW002/MiroMyro">MiroMyro</a> repository for giving us the inspiration to write our program in a state machine manner.
 It is a very efficient way to write code and debug.
 Our file names may look similar but they have been heavily modified to suit our robot design and algorithms.

+- We would also like to give a shoutout to <a href="https://github.com/Pokealimit/MA4012-Competition">Pioneer Roller Team</a> repository for giving us the inspiration to use the rubber band roller design and the panaromic scan strategy.